vercel-community/deno/README.md

 > **Note:** Be sure to place the `vercel.json` file in the _root_ directory of
 > your project.

 ## Development

-The `vercel dev` command is supported, with some caveats:
+The `vercel dev` command is supported on Windows, macOS, and Linux:

 -   Vercel CLI v19.1.0 or newer is required.
- - Currently supports Linux and macOS.
-Windows support will be coming soon.
 -   Uses the `deno` binary installed on the system (does not download `deno`).
 -   Specifying a specific version of Deno via `DENO_VERSION` env var is not supported.